swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 # The Tale of Bikesharing in the United States

-In this project we look at bikeshare data from bikeshare companies in Boston (Hubway) and New York City (Citi Bikes).
-As bikesharing services begin to roll out in many US cities, bike sharing is becoming a more sustainable option for commuters.
+In this project, we look at bike share data from bike-share companies in Boston (Hubway) and New York City (Citi Bikes).
+As bike sharing services begin to roll out in many US cities, bike sharing is becoming a more sustainable option for commuters.
 Or is it??
-With the rise of bikesharing services all across the United States, we decided that 2018 was a good time to look at the publicly available bikesharing data.
+With the rise of bike-sharing services all across the United States, we decided that 2018 was a good time to look at the publicly available bike-sharing data.

 In the repository, we (Swopnil and Giang) have taken around 7 million rides from publicly available data in both New York City and Boston and distributed our analysis into